sampatghosh/leetcode-solutions/README.md

 # leetcode-solutions
-This repository has solutions to all the questions I solved in LeetCode
+This repository has solutions to all the questions I solved on LeetCode